openschc/openschc/IMPLEMENT.md

 ## NOTE

-Rule ID (RID) and the length of this field must be negotiated between the nodes in out-of-band before they start communication.
+- Rule ID (RID) and the length of this field must be negotiated between the nodes in out-of-band before they start communication.

+- There is a padding between the SCHC fragment header and the payload.
+  This should be removed in the future.

 ## fragment sender